aurora-opensource/au/docs/install.md

 #### bazel

 !!! warning
-    These instructions were written while the au repo was still private.
+    These instructions were written while the Au repo was still private.
 Therefore, we couldn't _fully_ test that they actually _work_.
 However, when adding a backup `file:///` URL pointing to a manually downloaded copy, they did work, which is a very promising sign.

-1. **Choose your au version**.
+1. **Choose your Au version**.
     - This can be a tag, or a commit hash.
 Let's call it `a1b2c3d` as an example.

 2. **Form the URL to the archive**.